harry-reid94/ovpdevops-app/README.md

    - Maintainability
    - Capacity
    - Growth
-   - Deploying an environment that already has instances running
+   - Deploying to an environment that already has instances running

 ### Prerequisites
 - Python 2.7